Nur al-Din Kahala: Biography

 Kahala graduated from Robert College in Istanbul, Turkey.
 Then he received engineering training in the United States.
 He represented Syria in the first meeting of the United Nations held in San Francisco, USA, in March 1945.

-Kahala was initially appointed as the President of the Northern Region (Syria) Executive Council, but on 19 July 1960, President Gamal Abdel Nasser appointed him as vice president in place of Akram al-Hawrani.
+Kahala was initially appointed the President of the Northern Region (Syria) Executive Council, but on 19 July 1960, President Gamal Abdel Nasser appointed him as vice president in place of Akram al-Hawrani.
 He served alongside vice presidents Abdel Hakim Amer and Abdel Latif Boghdadi.
 On 20 September 1960 he was appointed the additional post of planning minister.